exploratory-io/book/viz/errbar.md

 * Calculation Type - You can select an error bar calculation type from the following options.
 The default is `Mean`.
   * Mean - Average based error bar chart.
   * Ratio (%) - Ratio based error bar chart based on the count of values.
-* Marker - You can select a marker type from the following options.
-The default is `Bar`.
-  * Bar - Suitable for comparing actual values and error bar ranges.
-  * Circle - Suitable for comparing error bar ranges.
 * X-Axis - Assign a column you want to show at X-Axis.
 If it's a Date / Time column assigned, you can select the aggregation level such as `Month`, `Week`, `Day`, etc. If you assign a Number column, you can choose either `As Number` to treat values as continuous values or `As Text` to treat values as categorical values.
 * Y-Axis - Assign a column you want to show at Y-Axis.
   * If the calculation type is `Mean`, you can only choose `Average` for the column function.